-There are several elements necessary to the writing of adventures using AC.
-These are displayed on the Main Menu which is the first thing you will see after loading up.
+There are several elements necessary to writing adventures using GAC.
+These are displayed on the Main Menu which is the first thing you will see after loading the program.

-For convenience, the menu is arranged in alphabetical order, to make it easier for you to remember which keys to press. to call up any part of AC.
+For convenience the menu is arranged in alphabetical order, which makes it easier for you to remember which keys to press in order to call up any part of GAC.
+At the top of the menu screen you will see the display showing "FREE:" which shows the memory free.

-You may write the elements of your adventure in any order you like, although you may find that some orders may make things easier than others.
+You may write the elements of your adventure in any order you like, although you may find that certain orders may make things easier than others.

-What follows is a brief description of what each element of the main menu does, and detailed instructions of how to enter each one. in an order that you might choose to enter them.
+What follows is a brief description of what each element of the main menu does, together with detailed instructions of how to use each one.
+They are presented in an order which you may find convenient to follow.